Passionate about improving the well-being of young people and supporting them to reach their full potential?

 How do I Enrol?

-Australis College will integrate the activities, bringing together a number of units that reflect real industry outcomes and processes.
+Australis College will integrate the activities, bringing together some units that reflect real industry outcomes and processes.

-In order to obtain this qualification, you must successfully complete the following 21 units of competency:
+To obtain this qualification, you must complete the following 21 units of competency:

 |Unit of Competency||Unit of Competency Code|